 - Young entrepreneurs;

-- Established opinion leaders, including cultural and/or academic institution leadership;
+- Established opinion leaders, including civil society organizations, professional, cultural and/or academic institution leadership;

 - Government officials;

 - Non-state actors, such as academic institutions, tourism entities, the media, and others who communicate with the public; and